Security-Onion-Solutions/securityonion-docs/architecture.rst

 ``Search nodes`` extend the storage and processing capabilities of the manager node.
 Just like heavy nodes, search nodes are added to the manager node's cluster search configuration, so the data that resides on the nodes can be queried from the manager node.

-Search Nodes run the following components (Production Mode w/ Best Practices):
+Search Nodes run the following components:

 -  Elasticsearch
 -  Logstash